-Title VI and Civil Rights complaints should be filed immediately.
-However, LTS will investigate complaints up to 180 days after the alleged incident occurred.
+Title VI and Civil Rights complaints must be filed within 180 days of alleged incident and must be signed.
 At a minimum, complaints shall include the following items:

 - 1. Name, address, and phone number of the complainant. - 2.
 Name and location of the city entity delivering the service. - 3.
 A description of the incident that led the complainant to feel discrimination occurred. - 4.
 The basis of the complaint (race, color, or national origin) must be stated. - 5.
 Names, addresses, and phone numbers of other persons who may have knowledge of the alleged discrimination. - 6.
 The date or dates on which the alleged discrimination occurred.